Renewable energy can be very rewarding

 The Non-Domestic RHI

 This is for commercial, public or industrial premises or for organisations with district heating systems (a group of houses using one boiler for example).
-The heat outputs are metered and though the payments are lower than the Domestic phase (<200kW Tier 1 biomass is 3.62p, <200kW solar thermal is 10.28p), the scheme is over a 20 year period.
+The heat outputs are metered and though the payments are lower than the Domestic phase (<200kW Tier 1 biomass 10.14p, GSHP 9.68, ASHP 2.79 and solar thermal 11.12p), the scheme is over a 20 year period.
 For businesses with large heating requirements, the scheme can turn a liability into revenue stream and it’s proving very attractive.